OpenRailAssociation/technical-committee/project-handbook/technical-infrastructure.md

 For this GitHub organisation, we distribute permissions using Teams and a repository that follows a four-eyes and version-controlled paradigm.
 Please see [this document](./github-management.md) for guidance and details.

-In addition to the official GitHub organisation, there is a playground organisation with lower governance standards: [OpenRail-Playground](https://github.com/OpenRail-Playground).
-Only non-official projects must be hosted there.
+In addition to the official GitHub organisation, there is an organisation for experimental and other projects which need a space for initial or temporary collaboration without being ready for an application as official project.
+It is the organisation [OpenRail-Playground](https://github.com/OpenRail-Playground).
 Permissions are controlled individually using the GitHub web interface.

 ## Mails and Mailing Lists